De Anza Becomes 1st Community College to Receive Bay Area Green Business Certification

 Additional Automated External Defibrillators have been installed in various areas across campus.
 See the campus map for AED locations.

-If you're interested in taking an AED class, contact physical education instructor Mary Donahue.
+If you are interested in taking an AED class, contact Mary Donahue.

 Do you know a student who would make a good profile?
 Does your department or division have news to share with the campus community?
 Send information for the next Campus Memo to communications associateVanessa Smith at firstname.lastname@example.org.